Happy Valentine’s Day! I originally posted this ten years ago, in 2011, the first year of The Randy Report.

 I know, it sounds oh so cheesy, but it was that black and white.
 It’s just the best way to explain how I knew.
 There are days I can’t believe he’s in love with me.
 Still.

-Interestingly, when we got married, we didn’t really have a song for the day because we were just so amazed that we were given the right to get married.
+Interestingly, when we got married, we didn’t really have a song for the day because we were just so amazed that we even had the right to get married.

 Probably the only big event in my life that doesn’t relate to a song.
-Just Michael.
+It was just all about Michael and me.

 It goes without saying that all day long today I’ll be playing various iterations of “My Funny Valentine.”
 It’s such a great tune, and so many awesome artists have brought it to life.